 Since my first experience with yoga was both positive and negative, I didn't really stick with the practice.
 I didn't even think of it as a practice at the time.
 I viewed it as that thing you do occasionally in hopes of getting a long and lean yoga body, nice stretch, and nothing more.

 Over the next several years I tried various instructors and studios and had pretty similar experiences.
 Nothing was really sticking.
 Then, while I was in graduate school, I discovered a hot yoga studio.
 I won't say what kind of hot yoga it was, but I am sure you can put two and two together.
 While I was surprised that I enjoyed the heat, the instruction terrified me.
-I even got hit once - physically hit in the leg - by an instructor, because she didn't think my leg looked straight enough.
+I was even hit once - physically hit in the leg - by an instructor, because she didn't think my leg looked straight enough.
 I was then called out several times in class, but never by my name, simply by "hey you with the black pants and blue stripe."
 Let's just say I did not return.

 Then the magical class happened.
 Or so I thought..